bittubunny/SmartWave/README.md

 **User Experience:**

-SmartWave provides a user-friendly, intuitive interface where gestures are the primary means of interaction.
+SmartWave GDCS provides a user-friendly, intuitive interface where gestures are the primary means of interaction.
 The system responds instantly to hand movements, providing a seamless experience for controlling system functions like volume, brightness, and application management.
 The inclusion of real-time feedback and the ability to manage multiple functions simultaneously makes it a powerful tool for hands-free device control.

 **Conclusion:**

-SmartWave is a versatile, hands-free control system that leverages advanced computer vision and gesture recognition technologies to offer an intuitive, user-friendly experience.
+SmartWave GDCS is a versatile, hands-free control system that leverages advanced computer vision and gesture recognition technologies to offer an intuitive, user-friendly experience.
 Whether for accessibility, convenience, or innovation, SmartWave transforms the way users interact with their devices, making it an exciting addition to the realm of gesture-based interfaces.